ocean-tracking-network/node-manager-training/_episodes/10_Database fix notebooks.md

 ## General Description

-When a researcher conveys that database values are incorrect, we can use the [Database fix notebooks](https://gitlab.oceantrack.org/otn-partner-nodes/database-fix-notebooks) to correct these values.
-These notebooks are also used to fix errors that come up from the verifications.
-The instructions to use them will be shown in the verification instructions.
+During the process of loading data it is possible to uncover errors with previously-loaded datasets.
+OTN is constantly improving our QA/QC tools, which means we are identifying and correcting more and more historical errors.

+Generally, there a few ways Node Managers will identify errors:
+- By using the Verification cells in the Nodebooks
+- When new QA/QC updates are released for the Nodebooks
+- When a researcher identifies an error explicitly
+- When a researcher submits data that does not match previously-loaded records In the latter case, full comparison between the records is required, followed by a discussion with the researcher to identify if the previously-loaded records or the new records are correct.
+Often, the outcome is that the data in the DB needs correction.

+These corrections can be done using the [Database fix notebooks](https://gitlab.oceantrack.org/otn-partner-nodes/database-fix-notebooks).
+These are the tools we can use to correct the identified errors, if the tool to do so already exists.

 This suite of notebooks, however, should be used as a last option.
 If an error comes up from the verification notebooks, human eyes and critical thinking should be used to check if the database fix notebooks should be used.

 ## Installation
 The installation steps for the database fix notebooks are similar to the installation steps for ipython-utilities: